JonathanShrek/PersonalSite/content/pages/about.md

 ## Goals

-The goal of this site is to share the current happenings in my life.
-Everything from my current thoughts, pictures, music, and even great recipes.
+The purpose of my site is to offer a glimpse into the ongoing tapestry of my life.
+From the musings of my mind to captivating snapshots, from the melodies of my music to delectable recipes, it's a space where every facet of my journey finds expression.